bubu93200/MIT/MuseScoreRessources/readme.md

+# MuseScore for development of a plugin
+I checked all the procedure.

 # Explanations on MuseScore installation to develop a plugin
 1. Download a MuseScore version on github MuseScore
 2. Extract MuseScore to a local folder (named root after)
 3. Extract dependencies.7z on root folder to access to lame (Mp3)

 # Install Visual Studio with good options (with VS 2022 for example)
 These instructions are for building MuseScore with VS2022.
 Any edition of this version of Visual Studio should work, including the Community edition, which is full-featured and free to use for open-source projects.

 Whether or not you already have Visual Studio installed, please read these instructions carefully, as you might need to install some additional components.